Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 |                   	|

 ## Rules
+### The Deck of fate
+Each player needs a standard 52 card deck of playing cards with 2 jokers.
+The Ranger does not use a deck, but draws a card from the player's deck for Saves, Attacks, and Damage.

+At the beginning of a session, every player shuffles their deck several times and offers it to the Ranger for a cut.
+Then each player draws 5 cards.
+They may use these cards in play to cheat the hand that fate has dealt them.
+Players can only draw a new hand of 5 after a full night's rest or if their deck is empty.

+To cheat fate, a player may place 1 card in their hand on top of the card drawn.
+This can turn a missed attack or a failed save into a success.
+Players can cheat fate on damage they deal.
+When damage is cheated, the player may add 1 card from their hand to the damage drawn and take the highest damage available.

+#### The Two jokers
+Each deck has both a **Black Joker** and a **Red Joker**.
+These two cards represent the random nature of fate.

+The Black Joker is always a failure and may not be cheated away.
+If flipped for damage, the attack deals no damage, and the attacker suffers misfortune.
+A player may use the Black Joker if it is in their hand like any other card.
+This is the one time where it can be a benefit to players.
+The Red Joker is always a success and may not be cheated away.
+If flipped for damage, the attack deals 4 damage and the defender must make a STR save or suffer **critical damage**.

 ### Ability scores
 Each of the four **ability scores** are used in different circumstances throughout play (see **saves** below).